Categories & Types

 What it is

-Categories & Types give the fleet a two-level classification.
-A category — such as glider, tow-plane or microlight — groups together the specific models, or types, that belong to it.
+A category — such as glider, tow aircraft or microlight — groups together the specific models, or types, that belong to it.
 Every aircraft sits under exactly one type, and every type under one category.
+A category records whether it is motorized, and non-motorized types can be flagged as two-seaters.

 How to use it

-- Target rules — use categories and types as conditions when writing pricing or qualification rules.
+- Target rules — categories and types serve as conditions when writing pricing and qualification rules.

 Related